From early last December until late August 2020, 13 casinos operated in Pennsylvania.

 PlayPennsylvania has assembled a timeline for Windfall via documents and sourcing.

-- June 27, 2019: Nahyun Hutchinson attacks her husband, David, stabbing him in an arm, and cutting his face, according to legal papers.
+- June 27, 2019: Nahyun Hutchinson attacks her husband, David, stabbing him in the arm and cutting his face, according to legal papers.
 The attack happened in a suburb of Atlanta, Georgia.
 A police report said David had returned home drunk at 2 a.m.
 He awoke with Nahyun atop him with the weapon, according to the report.

 - July 2, 2019: David Hutchinson, serving as secretary and treasurer for Windfall, appears before Kenhorst Borough Council and gets a conditional use approval granted for the casino.

-- October, 2019: Sean Lee posts on Facebook that Windfall is looking for employees for the casino operation in Kenhorst.
-Katz Properties leased the 3,780-foot property.
+- October 2019: Sean Lee posts on Facebook that Windfall is looking for employees for the casino operation in Kenhorst.
+Katz Properties leased the 3,780-square-foot property.
 No one from KPR has responded to a request for comment made to the realty company’s PA office.

-- February 6, 2020: David Hutchinson appears before Kenhorst council and asks to install more machines and extend hours.
+- Feb.
+6, 2020: David Hutchinson appears before the Kenhorst council and asks to install more machines and extend hours.
 They defer the decision to March.
 A police lieutenant from Reading, which polices Kenhorst, is present.

 - A story appears immediately afterward in the Reading Eagle pointing out the questionable legality of the operation.

-- Law enforcement begins the investigation of Windfall in February, following the newspaper story and a citizen complaint.
+- Law enforcement begins an investigation of Windfall in February, following the newspaper story and a citizen complaint.

-- March 3, 2020: Nahyun, who has posted a $50,000 bond subsequent to stabbing David, enters into a pretrial intervention program in Georgia known as SOS.
-PTI allows first-offenders to avoid a court record and trail if they stay out of subsequent trouble and complete the program.
+- March 3, 2020: Nahyun, who has posted a $50,000 bond subsequent to allegedly stabbing David, enters into a pretrial intervention program in Georgia known as SOS.
+PTI allows first offenders to avoid a court record and trail if they subsequently stay out of trouble and complete the program.

-- March 5, 2020: The Kenhorst board allows as many as 90 machines and permits Casino 777 to operate until midnight (thus extending their hours).
+- March 5, 2020: The Kenhorst board allows as many as 90 machines and permits Casino 777 to operate until midnight (thus extending its hours).

-- Mid-March: Windfall takes a hiatus during the virus restrictions.
+- Mid-March 2020: Windfall takes a hiatus during the virus restrictions.

-Adrian R. King, Jr., an attorney for Penn National Gaming, which operates Hollywood online casino as well as a physical racino not far from Reading in Grantsville, PA, said Penn was “surprised and disturbed” when they “low and behold” realized they had an unlicensed competitor in their backyard.
+Adrian R. King Jr., an attorney for Penn National Gaming, which operates Hollywood online casino as well as a physical racino not far from Reading in Grantsville, PA, said Penn was “surprised and disturbed” when “lo and behold,” it realized that it had an unlicensed competitor in its backyard.